Eurasian otter: Description

-The Eurasian otter is a typical species of the otter subfamily.
-Brown above and cream below, these long, slender creatures are well-equipped for their aquatic habits.
-Their bones show osteosclerosis, increasing their density to reduce buoyancy.
+The Eurasian otter is a typical member of the otter subfamily.
+With brown fur on their backs and cream-coloured fur on their bellies, these long, slender creatures are well-equipped for their aquatic lifestyle.
+Their bones show osteosclerosis, which increases their density and reduces buoyancy.
 This otter differs from the North American river otter by its shorter neck, broader visage, the greater space between the ears and its longer tail.
 However, the Eurasian otter is the only otter in much of its range, so it is rarely confused for any other animal.
 Normally, this species is 57 to 95 cm long, not counting a tail of 35–45 cm.
 The female is shorter than the male.
 The otter's average body weight is 7 to 12 kg, although occasionally a large old male may reach up to 17 kg.
 The record-sized specimen, reported by a reliable source but not verified, weighed over 24 kg.